agileware/org.civicoop.dataprocessor/README.md

 To get more information about each fields in DataProcessor.
 A CiviTutorial has been created, to view tutorial install CiviTutorial Extension.

 To Install CiviTutorial in the Administer -->  System Settings --> Extensions screen.
 (Found in Add New)

+## Known Issues

+* From civicrm 5.41.0 and up the extension `legacycustomsearches` must be enabled.
+This is a core supplied extension, so there is no need for download.
+Enable it in the Administer -->  System Settings --> Extensions screen, or use `cv en legacycustomsearches`.